usaid-cs/yesterday-i-learned/random.md

 - Hiring more people doesn't [always] make projects finish quicker.
 9 people can't make a baby in a month.
 - A [Hall sensor](https://en.wikipedia.org/wiki/Hall_effect_sensor) senses changes in magnetic field, and varies the output voltage accordingly.
 - If you use ["wide gamut"](https://en.wikipedia.org/wiki/Wide-gamut_RGB_color_space) displays, what you show on it should use 16-bit colours, or you will see some polarising effect on the image.
-- Crockford's JSON/JSLint licence had a clause in there, saying ["The Software should be used for Good, not Evil."](http://dev.hasenj.org/post/3272592502/ibm-and-its-minions) So then IBM's lawyers had to ask for permission to use them for evil...
 - The anti-skip feature in many CD players used significantly more power than having it off.
 That's why they have a switch for it.
 - At 300 million emails a day, Gmail might have real issues with regular hash collisions, not numerically, but by [the way entropy is gathered](https://stackoverflow.com/questions/1155008/how-unique-is-uuid).
 - The [Anker 20100 mAh battery pack](https://www.amazon.com/dp/B00X5RV14Y/) is just six of [these](https://www.amazon.com/Panasonic-NCR18650B-3400mAh-Rechargeable-Battery-Green/dp/B00DHXY72O) NCR18650B cells packed together.
 If the $42 battery pack has six of these, and two of these cost $15, You can take one of those packs apart for cheap cells.